The first rule of being a mascot is: Never take your head off. The second: The mascot doesn’t talk.

 The life of a mascot performer isn’t easy.
 While soft and cuddly—and always up for a photo opportunity—mascots are often in the line of fire.
 Tremblay points to the many high school movies in which the school’s mascot gets beaten up as comic relief.
 Even Bell Mobility got in the fun in 2002 with a series of ads featuring kids pushing, shoving and stealing the heads from mascots.
 It’s funny, sure, says Dominic, but many people forgot there’s a person inside the costume.
 Mascots became frequent victims of rowdy teenagers, which is why most mascots today walk around with spotters.

 Mascots themselves have faced charges.
 Once, as Youppi!, Tremblay was falsely accused of stealing a woman’s ring.
-Earlier this year, a Missouri man sought $300,000 from the Kansas City Royals, claiming he was injured in 2009 when Sluggerrr, the team’s mascot, threw a hot dog that hit him in the eye and caused his retina to detach.
-This June, a jury found the Royals and Sluggerrr were not at fault.
+In 2015, a Missouri man sought $300,000 from the Kansas City Royals, claiming he was injured in 2009 when Sluggerrr, the team’s mascot, threw a hot dog that hit him in the eye and caused his retina to detach.
+A jury found the Royals and Sluggerrr were not at fault.

 With the danger of teenagers run amok, the challenge of dancing in sweltering heat and the threat of lawsuits, many wouldn’t consider the job of a mascot fun, especially given its lack of personal recognition.
 But people like Tremblay look past the negatives and see a beloved mascot dancing on the dugout, giving high-fives to fans and smiling children.
 “When a kid open his arms and kisses you on the nose, this is something special,” he says.
 Maybe only one thing could be better.
 “Can you imagine if the Canadiens win the Stanley Cup—and you’re Youppi!?”